Featured snippets are an important part of SEO.

 Bonus Tip

-You can also check the organic results for certain queries and see if there’s already one of the four types of snippets, so you know that Google already wants to display a featured snippet for those keywords.
+Finally, you can also check the organic results for certain queries and see if there’s already one of the four types of snippets, so you know that Google already wants to display a position zero for those keywords.

-If there is, then you can try to optimize your content for that featured snippet.
+💡 If there is, then you can try to optimize your content for it to steal the featured snippet.

 Featured Snippets FAQs